Hedreon/PasswordGenerator-Legacy/src/main/java/com/hedreon/passwordgenerator/lib/README.md

 - Case #3: `Random` is an integer, multiply the length of the `SYMBOLS` constant by X while X is random.
 After that, append the password to the chosen symbol.

-After all that is done, set the text of the specified output text field to the final result in [Strings.](https://en.wikipedia.org/wiki/String_(computer_science))
+After all that is done, set the text of the specified output text field to the generated result in [Strings.](https://en.wikipedia.org/wiki/String_(computer_science))

+#### `copy`

+Get the text of the specified output text field with the generated result, get the users clipboard, and get the selection of the password (In this case, all of the password).
+After getting all those, write/copy the generated result into the users clipboard.

 ### [`GeneratorConstants.java`](https://github.com/Hedreon/PasswordGenerator/blob/main/src/main/java/com/hedreon/passwordgenerator/lib/GeneratorConstants.java)